Voz media US Voz.us

 Vance departs without agreement

-U.S. Vice President JD Vance departed Pakistan aboard Air Force Two shortly after declaring that talks with Iran had failed to reach an agreement, after he presented a "final and better offer."
+U.S. Vice President J.D.
+Vance departed Pakistan aboard Air Force Two shortly after declaring that talks with Iran had failed to reach an agreement, after he presented a "final and better offer."

-"The simple fact is that we need to see an affirmative commitment that they will not seek a nuclear weapon and will not seek the tools that would enable them to quickly achieve a nuclear weapon," he told reporters in Islamabad, on the main sticking point for talks moving ahead.
+"The simple fact is that we need to see an affirmative commitment that they will not seek a nuclear weapon and they will not seek the tools that would enable them to quickly achieve a nuclear weapon," he told reporters in Islamabad, on the main sticking point for talks moving ahead.

 Iran says talks hinged on avoiding "excessive demands"